T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Recommended setup for Typo3 & QFQ Installation is with *two* databases.
 One for the Typo3 installation and one for QFQ.
 A good practice is to name both databases equal, appending the suffix '_t3' and '_db'.

 When QFQ is called, it checks for QFQ system tables.
-If they do not exist or have a lower version than the installed qfq version, the system tables will be automatically installed or updated.
+If they do not exist or have a lower version than the installed QFQ version, the system tables will be automatically installed or updated.

 .. _`system-tables`: